xocolatl-aficionado/Quizzeria/README.md

 - If the student user navigates to the Take a Quiz tab from the student dashboard, and takes a quiz that already appears on the student dashboard, then a new quiz with the score obtained on the latest attempt is added to the student dashboard.
 - If the student user navigates to the Home tab of the student dashboard, and 'retakes' a quiz, then a new quiz with the score obtained on the latest attempt is added to the student dashboard and the older attempt's score is invalidated, i.e, set to -1.
 - If the user presses `Take a quiz` from the navbar it will show all the available quizzes and upon pressing `Take Quiz` button the user will taken to the quiz page
-- From the quiz page user will be available to answer the questions and upon submission it will show the results.
+- From the quiz page user will be available to answer the questions and upon submission it will show the results on the result screen.
+Upon clicking "Main Menu" from here, it will take the quiz taker back to the student dashboard, where a new row will have been added with the same score as shown on the result screen.
 - User session has been implemented where user can login, logout and cannot access protected pages without being logged in with the right account.

 ## Available Screens